apache/pekko-projection/docs/src/main/paradox/cassandra.md

 * `String`
 * @scala[`Int`]@java[Integer]
 * `Long`
-* Any other type that has a configured Akka Serializer is stored with base64 encoding of the serialized bytes.
+* Any other type that has a configured Pekko Serializer is stored with base64 encoding of the serialized bytes.

 @@@ note